EtheaDev/DelphiGoogleMap/README.md

 No documentation available, but the Demo explain very well the use of the component.

 ### RELEASE NOTES
+09 Apr 2022:
+- Version 1.3.0
+- Fixed problem building package for Delphi 10.4.2

+07 Dec 2021:
+- Version 1.2.0
+- Change base object to TCustomEdgeBrowser
+- inherit properies to allow the hiding of OnWebMessageReceived and presenting new event OnWebUnhandledMessageReceived
+- Map onclick, onzoom listener events
+- New property OnMapClick and OnMapRightClick
+- Demo to show right click menu and adding a marker
+- Demo to have option on center on mouse click
+- Demo updated to change zoom edit value on map zoom event
+- GotoLocation changed to have option to place marker.

 02 Nov 2021:
 - Version 1.1.0
 - Added method to register UserDataFolder: TEdgeGoogleMapViewer.RegisterUserDataFolder